-For aspiring paddlers, class IV is the place to test yourself and grow as a kayaker as the fun-to-danger ratio of Class IV is about as high as possible for many boaters.
+For aspiring paddlers, Class IV is the place to test yourself and grow as a kayaker as the fun-to-danger ratio of Class IV is about as high as possible for many boaters.

 For the expert, class IV provides a controlled environment to dial in technique and to paddle in a more relaxed setting where you can forget about the mental game and focus purely on the joy of paddling.

-For a state with such an vibrant boating scene, Colorado has surprisingly little Class IV kayaking.
+For a state with such a vibrant boating scene, Colorado has surprisingly little Class IV kayaking.
 Think of this list as a progression for an intermediate boater trying to push their limits, or a list of must-do sections for the seasoned paddler.